Fixed gas detectors

 Volatile organic compounds (VOC) are a wide family of gases and gaseous substances that can be pollutant, toxic and even carcinogenic.
 As they are volatile, they can easily spread into the atmosphere.
 That's why it is necessary to detect and measure them with a fixed VOC monitor to be protected.

 Even if VOC can compose explosive mixtures, they are very toxic before their concentrations reach an explosive level (tens of thousands parts per million).
 Indeed, their level of explosiveness is set at tens of ppm.
 Several technologies for VOC detectors are available depending on the risk to monitor:

-.
-Photo-ionization lamp (PID lamp) or semi-conductor sensor for toxicity detection (expressed in ppm).
+- Photo-ionization lamp (PID lamp) or semi-conductor sensor for toxicity detection (expressed in ppm).

-.
-Catalytic sensor or infrared absorption sensor (when available) for explosiveness detection (expressed in % LEL).
+- Catalytic sensor or infrared absorption sensor (when available) for explosiveness detection (expressed in % LEL).

 Halogenated hydrocarbons (CFCs and HCFCs), alkenes (HFOs) and almost any refrigerant gas are regulated under a particular legislation that limits (or forbids) their use.
-The use if refrigerants also requires a monitoring system – usually a fixed gas detector for freons.
+The use of refrigerants also requires a monitoring system – usually a fixed gas detector for freons.
 There are two main measuring technologies for freons:

 GazDetect offers, on specific territories, many services for fixed gas detection like on-site installation, setup, commissioning and calibration of gas detectors.
 We can also perform maintenance and periodical checkings of your fixed systems. (go to the Maintenance and on-site calibration section)